In this article

-Alcoholics Anonymous (AA), the progenitor for a number of 12-step programs, is a therapeutic treatment option for those with alcohol substance use disorder.
+Alcoholics Anonymous (AA) is the originator of the 12-step program.
+It is a therapeutic treatment option for those with alcohol substance use disorder.

-AA was founded in 1935 by Dr. Bob Smith and Bill Wilson.
+A.A.
+World Services, Inc was founded in 1935 by Dr. Bob Smith and Bill Wilson.
 Sister Mary Ignatia joined later on.
-Together, they worked to create a simple program that encourages the acknowledgment of God, admitted defects of characters, and a change to one’s general way or manner of living.

 AA meetings follow the same overall format but there are minor differences between AA groups.